Uninstall Guide for Exchange 2003

 There are no specific downtime requirements for the organization however some users might face downtime while their mail box is being moved from Exchange 2003 to Exchange 2007

-- An organization administrator must decide for the un-installation procedure only when there are
+An organization administrator must decide for the un-installation procedure only when:

 - Recent backups of data and system state are available

 There must be a well trained and equipped team to handle data recovery tasks in case of any disaster (hardware failure etc)

 Migration of User Mailboxes from Exchange 2003 to Exchange 2007